 FAX TO: Date:

+LOAN PAYMENT:

-LOAN PAYMENT: SI-BONE, INC.
+SI-BONE, INC.

-F •

-From Account #(Deposit Account #) To Account(Loan Account #)
+From Account # (Deposit Account #) To Account (Loan Account #)

-49999-1-200-1016-0

-Principal \$
+Principal \$ and/or Interest \$

+Authorized Signature: Phone Number:

-Authorized Signature: Print Name/Title:
+Print Name/Title: 2

 LOAN ADVANCE:

+an if all an a portion of the funde from this loop advance are for an autoping wire

-Complete Outgoing Wire Request section be elow if all or a portion of the funds from this loan advance are for an outgoing wire.
+ow if all or a portion of the funds from this loan advance are for an outgoing wire.

-From Account # To Account #

-(Loan Account #) (Deposit Account #)
+From Account #(Loan Account #) To Account # (Deposit Account #)

 Amount of Term Loan Advance \$

-that those representations and warranties ex of such date: Authorized Signature:
+respects on the date of the request for an ad- any representations and warranties that alread is in the Loan and Security Agreement are true, correct and complete in all material vance; provided, however, that such materiality qualifier shall not be applicable to dy are qualified or modified by materiality in the text thereof; and provided, further ressly referring to a specific date shall be true and correct in all material respects as

+Authorized Signature: Phone Number:

 Print Name/Title:

 OUTGOING WIRE REQUEST:

-Complete only if all or a portion of funds Deadline for same day processing is noon, P from the loan advance above is to be wired.
+Complete only if all or a portion of funds fr Deadline for same day processing is noon, Pag

 Beneficiary Name: Amount of Wire: \$

 Beneficiary Bank: Account Number:

 City and State: Beneficiary Bank Transit (ABA) #: Beneficiary Bank Code (Swift, Sort, Chip, etc.): (For International Wire Only)

 Intermediary Bank: For Further Credit to: Transit (ABA) #:

 Special Instruction:

+100.0

-By signing below, I (we) acknowledge and a agree that my (our) funds transfer request shall be processed in accordance with and h in the agreements(s) covering funds transfer service(s), which agreements(s) were).
+gree that my (our) funds transfer request shall be processed in accordance with and in the agreements(s) covering funds transfer service(s), which agreements(s) were

-Authorized Signature: 2 nd Signature (if required):

-Print Name/Title: Print Name/Title:
+subject to the terms and conditions set forth in the agreements(s) covering funds transfer service(s), which agreements(s) were